ProtractorNinja/teatime/README.md

     the given item's respective location(3).
 0,0 will be the top-left tile of an image.
 5. Optional arguments can be one of three things.
-    a. a + sign followed by a number - this is the maximum possible damage of an item.
+    1. A `+` followed by a number - this is the maximum possible damage of an item.
 This is not currently used, but it may be later.
-    b. an "x" followed by a number - this is the maximum count of the item. normally, this number defaults to 64.
+    2. An `x` followed by a number - this is the maximum count of the item.
+Normally, this number defaults to 64.
-    c. just a number - this is the permanent damage value of the item, used for items with a specific damage value such as wool, dye, or wood.
+    3. Just a number - this is the permanent damage value of the item, used for items with a specific damage value such as wool, dye, or wood.

 * At least 4 arguments must be filled, otherwise Tea Time will crash.